 Lead School - One Year (5 hours a week)

-Students in Karis Church’s Lead School complete year one of Porterbrook Learning in small, weekly, gender-based discussion cohorts.
+Students in Karis Church’s Lead School complete year one of Porterbrook Learning in small, weekly, discussion cohorts.
 They also come together once a month for a theology and ministry discussion with a Karis Church leader.
 While in Lead School, students gain leadership experience through a ministry service area and accompanying project.
 Students are also regularly shepherded by Karis Church elders.
 Lead School begins each fall and is typically suited for those desiring to serve in lay church leadership.

 Karis Internship - Two Years (20 hours a week)